 ChE 174.
 Special Topics in Transport Phenomena.
 9 units (3-0-6); third term.
-Prerequisites: ACM 95/100, CbE 151 ab.
+Prerequisites: ACM 95/100 and ChE 151 ab or instructor's permission.
 May be repeated for credit.
 Advanced problems in heat, mass, and momentum transfer.
 Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions; microfluidics; selected topics in hydrodynamic stability theory; transport phenomena in materials processing.
 Other topics may be discussed depending on class needs and interests.
-Not offered 2008-09.
+Instructor: TBA.

 ChE 280.
 Chemical Engineering Research.
 Offered to Ph.D. candidates in chemical engineering.
 Main lines of research now in progress are covered in detail in section two.